-Taylor Communications has made a continued effort to grow our green initiatives while looking for new ways to recycle paper and plastic, reduce non-recyclable waste and lessen or eliminate environmental hazards.
+We have a continuing effort to grow our green initiatives while looking for new ways to recycle paper and plastic, reduce non-recyclable waste and lessen or eliminate environmental hazards.

-- Reducing our hazardous waste pounds by over 90 percent between 2015 and 2016
+- Reducing hazardous waste pounds by more than 90 percent

-- Meeting our goal to divert at least 85 percent of all waste from landfills to be recycled or used for energy
+- Diverting at least 85 percent of all waste from landfills to be recycled or used for energy

-Our facilities in Jeffersonville, Ind., Shelbyville, Ind., York, Pa., and Tampa, Fla., are “landfill free.”
+These facilities are “landfill free.”
 This means that all waste from these locations is diverted away from landfills and is either recycled or sent to facilities to be consumed to produce energy.

 Ancient and Endangered Forests

-Taylor Communications is working with not-for-profit Canopy to encourage governments and the forestry sector to support and advance protection of the world’s ancient and endangered forests.
-We are committed and proud to contribute to the creation of conservation legacies in these landscapes of hope.
+Taylor is working with not-for-profit Canopy to encourage governments and the forestry sector to support and advance the protection of the world’s ancient and endangered forests.
+We are proud to contribute to the creation of conservation legacies in these landscapes of hope.

 Read our Ancient and Endangered Forest Conservation Vision and Eco-Paper Procurement Policy: